 Just some clever trick to make you feel

 unsure of where you stand in space

 and history’s craggy flowful interface.

-If we take one or two steps back from life
+If we take some steps back from this life

 and all its fool distractions hanging on